 Console.WriteLine(string.Format("Found '{0}' people", count));

-The library has asynchronous and synchronous methods.
-In addition to a lot of options to customize the mappings between fields, tables, and all the functionalities that one would expect in any modern ORM.
+The library provides both asynchronous and synchronous methods.
+Plus a lot of options to customize mappings between fields, tables, and all the kind of functionalities you would expect from any modern ORM.

-SQLite-NET is Open Source, and all the code and documentation is available in the project’s repository at https://github.com/praeclarum/sqlite-net
+SQLite-NET is Open Source, and all the code and documentation is available in the project repository at https://github.com/praeclarum/sqlite-net